Private Mean Estimation with Person-Level Differential Privacy: Introduction

 This lower bound matches our one-dimensional upper bound (Theorem~\ref{thm:one-d-pure}) in all four terms.
 It also matches our multivariate upper bounds (Theorems~\ref{thm:high-d-cdp} and~\ref{thm:high-d-pdp}) in all terms except the last.
 As previously mentioned, we speculate the former upper bound (for approximate DP) is loose in this fourth term.
 The latter upper bound for pure DP is necessarily greater in the last term, due to the stronger privacy notion.

 The first and third terms follow from a simple reduction from the item-level $m=1$ case: imagine starting with $nm$ samples, splitting them into $n$ batches of $m$ samples, and feeding them into a person-level DP algorithm.
 If this algorithm required too few people, it would violate known lower bounds for the $m=1$ case.
 The second term employs a conversion of Levy et al.~\cite{LevySAKKMS21}, which also reduces from the item-level case to person-level case for Gaussian data, based on sufficient statistics.
+We also give an alternate, direct proof of this term using the fingerprinting technique~\cite{BunUV14,KamathMS22}.
 The fourth term is again required for any non-trivial DP algorithm.